Building a Flow

 When you're configuring a step, you can also use the "Search" bar at the top of the resulting data.
 We'll focus you in on the columns and rows that contain what you're looking for, but you can always expand columns and rows if you need more context.

-Lastly, you'll notice 2-3 tabs at the bottom of your step window.
+Lastly, you'll notice one or more tabs at the top of your settings window.

 Authorizing a step